futurice/pepperoni-app-kit/docs/ARCHITECTURE.md

 }
 ```

 The Redux Ducks pattern aims to keep the code portable, contained and easy to refactor by co-locating the reducer with action creators.
-For complex modules the Duck can get quite long and make it difficult to maintain, in which case it should be split into smaller chunks, either by separating the reducer into its own file, or by splitting the state into smaller Ducks and combining the reducers using standard Redux split/combine strategies.
+For complex modules, the Duck can get quite long and make it difficult to maintain, in which case it should be split into smaller chunks, either by separating the reducer into its own file or by splitting the state into smaller Ducks and combining the reducers using standard Redux split/combine strategies.

 ##### View

-Typically the **View** represents the a screen in the application.
+Typically the **View** represents the screen in the application.
 A module may have multiple views, if the part of the application consists of multiple screens, or if the single view is too complex to write in a single file.

 Technically speaking the View is identical to a component we define in the `components` directory.
 The difference is the way we use them.
-Ideally the View's role is to orchestrate reusable components.
+Ideally, the View's role is to orchestrate reusable components.
 The view can be aware of what the application state looks like and which actions update it, whereas a component should not `dispatch` things directly, and have their `props` API designed around the purpose of the component, not the state of the application.

 The View usually has some presentational components and styling, but usually the leaner the view the better.
 If a view implementation needs to be very different on iOS and Android, separate `.android.js` and `ios.js` files may be written.
-However, for maintainability purposes it is better if the platform-specific implementation can be done on `component` level, and the View can remain platform-agnostic.
+However, for maintainability purposes, it is better if the platform-specific implementation can be done on `component` level, and the View can remain platform-agnostic.

 A View should take all inputs as `props`, and should very, very rarely, if ever, be stateful.
 Instead, the state should be managed in Redux, and injected to the component props by the container.